 Lensalign is one such system which has a big following amongst professionals. whilst it does give you tools to accurately see if your lens is front of back focussing, the exact adjustment still requires judgement.

 Reikan FoCal on the other hand is software based.
 It objectively works out the best micro autofocus adjustment for each lens on that particular camera and is automated.

 In practice Reikan FoCal is very easy to use.
 You print out a target to give Reikan’s FoCal something to autofocus on and place on flat wall.
 Mount your camera on a tripod parallel to the target and make sure the centre AF point is in the centre of the target.
 Attach your camera to your laptop running Reikan’s FoCal and click on ‘connect camera’.
 After the camera has been acquired you hit the ‘Calibrate’ button and then the ‘setup target’ one.
 The software goes through a number of checks like lighting and distance to subject to make sure you are setup properly for the lens calibration.
 Its very hard to go wrong with a nice traffic light system of red, amber and green giving you warnings if you need to change anything to your setup.

 Assuming that has gone all OK you just hit calibrate and away it goes.
 The software controls your camera to make a number of shots of the target at each setting to measure shot to shot consistency.
 It does this with different micro autofocus settings from -20 to + 20, objectively analysing the images at each setting and work out which was sharpest.
-For Canon users the whole process is completely automated, for Nikon users sadly we have to change the Micro autofocus setting manually, but its quite easy to do in the cameras menu.
+For some Canon users the whole process is completely automated.
+A full list of Cannon cameras that support hands free operation are listed here.
+For Nikon users sadly we have to change the Micro autofocus setting manually, but its quite easy to do in the cameras menu.